-Compliance Fee 37-0060 and 37-8020, Table 2, Part 2(c) for a Class Two General ACDP is due on December 1 of each year this permit is in effect.

-An invoice indicating the amount, as determined by LRAPA
+The Annual Compliance Determination Fee specified in LRAPA 37-0060 and 37-8020, Table 2, Part 2(c) for a Class Two General ACDP is due on December 1 of each year this permit is in effect.
+An invoice indicating the amount, as determined by LRAPA regulations, will be mailed prior to the above date.

+9.2 Change of

+Ownership or

+Company Name

+Fee

-9.2 Change of The non-technical permit modification fee specified in LRAPA Ownership or 37-8020, Table 2, Part 3(a) is due with an application for changing Company Name the ownership or the name of the company of a source assigned to this permit.
+The non-technical permit modification fee specified in LRAPA 37-8020, Table 2, Part 3(a) is due with an application for changing the ownership or the name of the company of a source assigned to this permit.

-9.3 Where to Submit Fees must be submitted to:
+9.3 Where to Submit Fees

+Fees must be submitted to:
-Fees Lane Regional Air Protection Agency

-> 1010 Main Street Springfield, OR 97477
+Lane Regional Air Protection Agency 1010 Main Street Springfield, OR 97477 permittee must comply with all other legal requirements enforceable by LRAPA.